 While our many area farmer’s markets are open throughout the summer, it can be more enjoyable to browse the booths in the fall.
 Thankfully, our local farmer’s markets are in operation through the whole month of October!
 All of the markets managed by the Waccamaw Market Cooperative are great, and thanks to their organization you can find a farmer’s market open somewhere along the Grand Strand almost any day of the week.
 For a complete schedule of farmer’s markets along the Grand Strand, head to www.WaccamawMarkets.org.

 Explore the Outdoors

 The Myrtle Beach State Park and Huntington Beach State Park offers events and classes throughout the fall season where the kiddos can learn lessons in beach related topics, like crabbing, surfing, etc. since the temperatures are still warm!
 Huntington Beach State Park also hosts an arts and crafts festival each year at the Atalaya Castle, the historic home of the Mr. and Mrs. Huntington in the early 1930s.
-The Atalaya Arts and Crafts Festival will be held on September 24.
-For more information, visit the event page.
+The Atalaya Arts and Crafts Festival will be held on September 23-25, 2022.

 You won’t want to miss the many festivals that take place in the fall around the Grand Strand.
 Each festival has its own unique flair and is family-friendly!

 - Aynor Harvest Hoe-Down Festival - September 17, 2022

 - The Aynor Hoedown Festival is a tradition that has continued in the Grand Strand for 42 years with entertainment for the kids, arts and crafts, food vendors, musical entertainment and a parade that begins at 10 am.